Daniel (Elton John song)

-"Daniel" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
+"Daniel" is a song written by the British musician Elton John and lyricist Bernie Taupin, and performed by John.
 It was first released on John's 1973 album Don't Shoot Me I'm Only the Piano Player as its opening track.
 The original single release was also notable for a re-recorded version of "Skyline Pigeon" (from John's 1969 debut album Empty Sky) on its B-side, which went on to be a popular track in its own right.

 In the United Kingdom, the song reached No. 4 in the official chart.
 In the United States, the song reached No. 2 on the pop charts (only held from number one by "My Love" by Paul McCartney and Wings) and No. 1 on the adult contemporary charts for two weeks in the spring of 1973.

 In the US, it was certified gold in September 1995 and platinum in May 2018 by the RIAA.
 In Canada, it became his second No. 1 single, following "Crocodile Rock" earlier in the year, holding the position for two weeks in the RPM 100 national singles chart.
 John and Taupin received the 1973 Ivor Novello award for Best Song Musically and Lyrically.
 The song appeared on the soundtrack of the 1974 film Alice Doesn't Live Here Anymore.